 11-18 Panton Street,

-1 person favorited this theater
+4 people favorited this theater

-This was Europe’s first four-in-one cinema, and has a location just off Leicester Square in the West End district of central London.
+This was Europe’s first four-in-one cinema, and has a location on Panton Street, just off Leicester Square and Haymarket in the West End district of central London.
 It opened on 12th January 1969 with Jack MacGowran in “Wonderwall” playing in all four screens.
 The following day, “Wonderwall” remained in one screen, while “Les Biches”, “The Sinning Urge” and “Who Saw Him Die” opened in the other three screens.
 It was built for the Compton Group who operated several porn cinemas and had their own distribution company; Compton Cameo Films.
 They built several more Cinecenta cinemas in major cities in England, which like the Cinecenta Panton Street played mostly independent and foreign art house films.

 Compton were eventually taken over by Star Cinemas and mainstream programming was started at the Cinecenta.
 Star Cinemas were taken over by Classic Cinemas and they in turn were taken over by the Cannon Cinemas group who re-named the complex Cannon Panton Street.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.